DennisFaucher/FillerWordsShock/README.md

 ![Microphone Demo](https://github.com/DennisFaucher/FillerWordsShock/blob/master/Working%20Demo.png)

 This demo is written is JavaScript and I have just about diddly experience in JavaScript, so finding the files to change to my liking took my poor puny brain a few days of short breaks from my actual job.
-With the immense help of both the "grep -iRl" command and the ATOM IDE project search, I was able to find the files I needed.
+With the immense help of both the "grep -iRl" command and the Atom IDE project search, I was able to find the files I needed.

 ##### Change #1 - Replace default keywords to spot